jessaustin/pelican-json-reader/Readme.md

 ]
 ```

-would produce this html output (somewhat edited for clarity):
+would produce this html output with the "simple" theme (somewhat edited for clarity):

 ```html
 <!DOCTYPE html>